 When you’re having an ongoing problem with your elbow, be sure to see your doctor so you can be diagnosed and get on the road to recovery.
-If you do have tennis elbow, she can come up with a treatment plan that’s best for you -- from pain relief to surgery.
+If you do have tennis elbow, they can come up with a treatment plan that’s best for you -- from pain relief to surgery.

 Here are self-care tips to manage your pain, heal more quickly, and try to avoid the problem again.